 You will integrate academic learning at degree level with your full-time work experience by bringing real business problems into the classroom to help develop deeper understanding of management.
 You will also gain understanding of the ever-changing landscape of economic, operational, managerial, technical, social, and corporate business responsibility.

 What's more, Christ Church Business School is accredited by the Small Business Chartered Award, highlighting our high-quality teaching and commitment to our student body.

-This apprenticeship is for professional managers who want to develop fully all aspects of their management and leadership skills, knowledge, self-awareness and behaviours.
-These include strategic decision making, setting direction and achieving results, building and leading teams, clear communication, developing skills and motivating others, fostering inclusive and ethical cultures, leading change, project management, financial management, innovation, risk management, & developing stakeholder relationships.
+This apprenticeship is for professional managers who want to develop fully all aspects of their management and leadership skills, knowledge, self-awareness, and behaviours.
+These include strategic decision making, setting direction and achieving results, building and leading teams, clear communication, developing skills and motivating others, fostering inclusive and ethical cultures, leading change, project management, financial management, innovation, risk management, and developing stakeholder relationships.